-What are the School Readiness Skills that Preschoolers Learn in Kumon?
+What are the School Readiness Skills for Preschoolers?

 Kindergarten marks a big transition in the lives of children.
 By the time they start school, many children already display a wide range of skills, knowledge, and school-readiness behaviors.
+This is why it’s ideal to be proactive with school readiness skills for preschoolers.
 The National Center for Education Statistics conducted the Early Childhood Longitudinal Study to determine if the following behaviors are related to academic performance.

 - pay attention well

 - learn independently